BonneVoyager/nested-objects-util/README.md

 #### nestedObjectsUtil.getObjectsDiff(Object: objectA, Object: objectB, Boolean: sortKeysFlag = false, Boolean: flattenFlag = false): Object

-Get the properties which differ between object A and object B and return those from object B.
+Get the properties which differ between object A and object B and return only those from object B.

 ```
 const objectA = {